Skip to content

 Peer Support Program and 1:1 Services Contact:

-We do NOT provide crisis or clinical services.
+We do not provide crisis or medical services.
 If you, or someone you love is at immediate risk please contact your local emergency services.

 Community and connection hold great power.
 Sharing space with others in similar situations and learning from each other can be incredibly transformative.

-Our monthly Peer Support Group is a free, community-based space for community members to connect as peer participants.
-This monthly service is part of our larger Peer Support Service program.
+Our Peer Support Groups program runs monthly through our Peer Support Services.
+It is a free, community-based space and network for community members to connect in a peer-to-peer setting.
 Peer Support Groups are a place for women and gender-diverse community members to share resources and experiences related to mental health and well-being, challenge gender norms together, foster healing and recovery, and create a community that nurtures a sense of belonging.

 Groups are guided and facilitated by our Peer Support Services team who share similar backgrounds and lived experiences.
 We also aim to reduce barriers to accessing services by providing advocacy, resources, and referrals.
 The monthly program has grown to offer support groups that include guest speakers and focus on health and wellness activities, receiving positive feedback from our community!